How to Water and Care for Your New Garden

-5. Adjust water amounts for the different needs of trees, shrubs and perennials, for how much rain has fallen and how long the plant has been in the ground
+Adjust water amounts for trees, shrubs and perennials, for how much rain has fallen and how long the plant has been in the ground

-10. Remove leaf litter and debris from garden beds (and lawns) in fall and spring
+Remove leaf litter from garden beds (and lawns) in fall and spring

-Your next step is to ensure that new plants develop healthy roots in their first year to support long term beauty and vibrancy.
+The next step is to ensure your new plants develop healthy roots in their first year to support long term beauty and vibrancy.
 Proper watering is the single most important factor in the care of new plantings.
-In our city, water is abundant, affordable and wisely used it will enable trees to add value to your home while contributing to your environment by improving air quality, reducing noise pollution, moderating temperatures and providing habitat for wildlife.
-Perennial flowering plants also improve the appearance of your home and provide food for pollinators, birds and other wildlife.
+In our city, water is abundant, affordable and wisely used it will enable trees to contribute to your environment by improving air quality, reducing noise pollution, moderating temperatures and providing habitat for wildlife.
+Perennial flowering plants also improve not only the appearance of your home but also provide food for pollinators, birds and other wildlife.

 Whether you’ve invested in a small planting or transformed your entire lawn into a new garden landscape, we offer the following detailed recommendations to ensure your new plants get off to a strong start.